LiDAR-Motion-Segmentation/baseline-scripts/README.md

 # baseline-scripts for temporal-point-transformer
 1) Extra utility codes for adapting `Motion Object Segmentation Algoritms` for JRDB dataset and semantic kitty dataset.
-2) Custom Data Parsing from ROSbags and Data Annotation pipeline in `Semantic Kitty` format for converting an rosbag into annotated data for `Motion Object Segmentation Algoritms` using YOLOv8 + SAM2.
+2) Custom Data Parsing from ROSbags and Data Annotation pipeline in `Semantic Kitty` format for converting an rosbag into annotated data for `Motion Object Segmentation Algoritms` using `YOLOv8 + SAM2`.
 3) Hardware setup for custom data collection
 4) Docker devcontainer and RVIZ2 setup for visualization
+5) Image based multi object tracking using `YOLOv11 + SAM2 + GroundingDINO` for detecting and tracking people walking at a distance in equirectangular images

 ## semantic kitty scripts
 - the files are placed in `training_script_semantic_kitty` directory